hanazuki/isc-kea.deb/doc/sphinx/arm/dhcp4-srv.rst

 -  ``none`` - do no special checks; accept the lease as is.

 -  ``warn`` - if problems are detected display a warning, but accept the lease data anyway.
 This is the default value.
-If not explicitly configured to some other value, this level will be used.

 -  ``fix`` - if a data inconsistency is discovered, try to correct it.
-If the correction is not successful, the incorrect data will be inserted anyway.
+If the correction is not successful, insert the incorrect data anyway.

 -  ``fix-del`` - if a data inconsistency is discovered, try to correct it.
 If the correction is not successful, reject the lease.
    This setting ensures the data's correctness, but some incorrect data may be lost.
 Use with care.

--  ``del`` - this is the strictest mode.
-If any inconsistency is detected, reject the lease.
-Use with care.
+-  ``del`` - if any inconsistency is detected, reject the lease.
+This is the strictest mode; use with care.

 This feature is currently implemented for the memfile backend.
+The sanity check applies to the lease database in memory, not to the lease file, i.e. inconsistent leases will stay in the lease file.

 An example configuration that sets this parameter looks as follows: